Bathing without water

 We all know the benefits of going for a walk if we’re upset, or the good feeling after taking a hike but there is a term for it in Japan.
 The Japanese term is: Shinrin-yoku (Shin-RIN Yo-koo).
 This phrase translates to "Forest Bathing" and is the simple and therapeutic act of spending time in a forest.
 So, let’s go for a virtual walk together; I’ll be as descriptive as I can, and you enjoy the “walk” with me.
 (I encourage you to follow the links below to get a true sense of the birds that will be mentioned.)

 It is a cool, but sunny day.
 A slight breeze ruffles the remaining leaves on the trees as you walk along the path of Leeds Pond.
 Your shoes crunch the fallen leaves, occasionally snapping a small twig that’s been blown off the trees.
-The fallen leaves start to decay as well as the sugars within them, along with the many organic compounds in the leaf breaking down, creating the classic musky-sweet smell many of us enjoy.
+The sugars within the leaves start to decay as well as the many other organic compounds inside the leaf, creating the classic musky-sweet smell many of us enjoy.
 As you crunch down the path and to your left, you hear the unmistakable sound of a Crow quarking, reminding you the days continue to get shorter and colder.
 You find our firepit and have a seat on the logs, taking in the smells around you.
 A large flock of Common Grackle furiously chirp in a tree, and nearby a squirrel rustles through the leaf litter looking to build his stash for the coming winter.
 An odor catches your nose and suddenly you’re remembering that time with your family and you can’t help but smile.
-Your stop, now over, leads you up and along the stream trail where things are as quiet on Leeds Pond as they can get.
-You (surprisingly?) hear only animals, your breathing and footsteps so you stop again, close your eyes and just breath, taking in the nature around you.
+Your brief rest stop ends and the path leads you up and along the stream trail where things are as quiet as they can get on Leeds Pond.
+You now hear only animals and your breathing and footsteps so you stop again, close your eyes and just breathe, taking in the nature around you.
 Now suddenly, all seems at peace.
-Stopping and thinking your heart rate has slowed, as has your breathing rate.
-Refreshed further, you continue this path and find yourself next to the stream that runs through Leeds Pond and it’s babbling brings you to the end of your walk as you find yourself peaceful and content.
+You realize that your heart rate has slowed, as has your breathing rate.
+Refreshed further, you continue this path and find yourself next to the stream that runs through Leeds Pond Preserve.
+Its babbling brings you to the end of your walk as you find yourself peaceful and content.
 As you get back to your car, you realize your stress level has noticeably decreased.

-Too often, COVID or not, we have things that are doing their best to keep our attention away from nature and I am as equally guilty of this.
+Too often, COVID or not, we have things that are doing their best to keep our attention away from nature and I am as equally guilty of this as many of you.
 Cell phones, tablets, video games, television, all keep us plugged in and inside.
-However, it is the benefits of the great outdoors that are being lost from this continued tendency to stay indoors.
-Again, the NYSPHS website lends information: For example, this 2010 study in the peer-reviewed journal Environmental Health and Preventative Medicine, based on field experiments with 280 people across 24 different forest and urban locations in Japan, found “forest environments promote lower concentrations of cortisol (the so-called “fight or flight” stress hormone), lower pulse rate, lower blood pressure, greater parasympathetic nerve activity, and lower sympathetic nerve activity than do city environments … The results of the field experiments also provide a platform for interested enterprises, universities, and local governments to promote the effective use of forest resources in stress management, health promotion, rehabilitation, and the prevention of disease.”
+However, this tendency to stay indoors is depriving us of the benefits of the great outdoors.
+Again, the NYSPHS website provides information: For example, this 2010 study in the peer-reviewed journal Environmental Health and Preventative Medicine, based on field experiments with 280 people across 24 different forest and urban locations in Japan, found “forest environments promote lower concentrations of cortisol (the so-called “fight or flight” stress hormone), lower pulse rate, lower blood pressure, greater parasympathetic nerve activity, and lower sympathetic nerve activity than do city environments … The results of the field experiments also provide a platform for interested enterprises, universities, and local governments to promote the effective use of forest resources in stress management, health promotion, rehabilitation, and the prevention of disease.”